Kingisline/Valentine-GIFT/README.md

-I don't have pookie guys, Share with your friends
+I don't have pookie guys, Share with your Pokkie's